NetDocuments-Archive/ad-join-cookbook/README.md

 - NetBios names are not supported (Windows 2000 domain controllers )
 - Domain is cAsE SenSITive
 - Debugging can be difficult, temporarily set `default['ad-join']['linux']['hide_sensitive'] == false` to get additional information
-- :leave action not yet supported
+- `:leave` action not yet supported

 **The ad-join cookbook is as unopinionated as possible.
-It will not configure sudoers file.
+It will not configure `sudoers` file, `/etc/pam.d` or `/etc/krb5.conf` .
 Use the sudoers cookbook in your wrapper cookbook to manage those services.
-See recipes/example_simple_linux.rb**
+See [recipes/example\_simple\_linux.rb](./recipes/example_simple_linux.rb)**

+This cookbook basically runs this bash command

+    echo "correct-horse-battery-staple" | sudo realm join --verbose EXAMPLE.COM --user bob@EXAMPLE.COM --computer-ou OU=foobar --install=/

 ## Troubleshooting